Skip to content

 4. Select your workspace and click "Create App"

-5. Go to "Incoming Webhooks" in the left sidebar
+5. Go to "OAuth & Permissions" in the left sidebar

-Important: Keep this webhook URL secret.
-Anyone with this URL can post messages to your Slack channel.
+Important: Keep this OAuth token secret.
+Anyone with this token can post messages to your Slack workspace within the scope of the permissions granted.

-Step 2: Store Webhook URL in Secrets Manager
+Step 2: Store OAuth Token in Secrets Manager

-Store the webhook URL in your cloud provider's secrets manager following the global secrets path.
+Store the OAuth token in your cloud provider's secrets manager following the global secrets path.

 AWS Secrets Manager

-# Create the secret with the webhook URL
+# Create the secret with the OAuth token

 aws secretsmanager create-secret \